CBD Oil or CBD Cream for Joint Pain? [Answered]

 Phytocannabinoids (the cannabinoids found in plants) like CBD can also interact with our cannabinoid receptors.
 CBD is quite unique in that, rather than binding with the receptors itself, it appears to actually stimulate the creation of endocannabinoids in the body.
 Through this process, it can encourage the ECS (and in turn our whole body), to function better.

-So what about the use of CBD oil vs CBD cream for joint pain?
-Well, in 2016 the European Journal of Pain published a study on the effectiveness of CBD against arthritis pain in rodent models.
+In 2016 the European Journal of Pain published a study on the effectiveness of CBD against arthritis pain in rodent models.
 The rat models were treated for 4 days with a topical CBD gel, and the results were impressive.
 There was a significant decrease in inflammation and an indication of pain relief, even after just 4 days.

 Furthermore, a 2017 study by the National Academies of Sciences, Engineering and Medicine found similar results on human subjects.
 Adult volunteers were treated with cannabinoids to help their pain symptoms, wherein the subjects were “more likely to experience a clinically significant reduction in pain symptoms.”